Tove Lo: Influences

-Lo grew up idolizing Courtney Love and was inspired by grunge culture and the polarizing lyrics of her music and her band, Hole.
+Lo grew up idolising Courtney Love and was inspired by grunge culture and the polarising lyrics of her music and her band, Hole.
 She also became fascinated with Love's romantic relationship with Kurt Cobain, as well as the rawness and honesty of his music with his band Nirvana.
 While in high school, Lo developed a passion for pop music and songwriting, influenced mainly by the output of Swedish singers Robyn and Lykke Li.
 She says the simplicity and quirky lyrics of French singer Charlotte Gainsbourg's album IRM (2009) is the main inspiration behind her career in music and said that it "opened a new world" for her sonically.
 She models her singing on the vocal stylings of Amy Winehouse, Jeff Buckley, and Mikky Ekko.
 Other artists she has cited as musical influences include Madonna, The Weeknd, and Silverchair.